Announcement The scheme is opening 16 April for nominations for both Academic and Professional Services colleagues.

 Director or Head of School

-- Identify the internal deadlines required to facilitate a review of nomination requests.
+- Establish the internal deadlines required to facilitate a review of nomination requests.

 - Review nomination requests and ensure that only colleagues who have demonstrated outstanding performance are nominated for an award.

-- Approve nomination requests, and tell line managers that they can prepare and submit an nomination form or
+- tell line managers whether they can prepare and submit a nomination form, or

 - Panel members to review nominations and decide if an ACE award is appropriate.